Idea Cellular

-Idea Cellular was an Indian telecommunications company based at Mumbai, Maharashtra.
+Idea Cellular was an Indian telecommunications based in Mumbai, Maharashtra.
 It was an integrated GSM operator and had 220.00 million subscribers as of June 2018.

 In 2018 Idea Cellular merged with Vodafone India into Vodafone Idea.

 History

 Idea Cellular was incorporated as Birla Communications in 1995 after GSM licenses were won in Gujarat and Maharashtra circles.
 The company name was changed to Idea Cellular and the brand Idea was introduced in 2002 after a series of name changes following mergers and joint ventures with Grasim Industries, AT&T Corporation and Tata Group.
 Following the exit of AT&T Corporation and Tata Group from the joint venture in 2004 and 2006 respectively, Idea Cellular became a subsidiary of Aditya Birla Group.
 Malaysia based Axiata had bought around 20% stake in the company in 2008 for US$2 billion.

 Idea previously bought a 40.8% stake in Spice Telecom, for over ₹2,700 crore.